For most people embarking on a health and fitness journey, nutrition is the most daunting part, and that’s completely understandable.

-- By ensuring your intake is 80% whole, nutrient-dense foods with plenty of vegetables, fruit and wholegrains, you are extremely unlikely to develop micronutrient deficiencies.
+- By ensuring your intake is 80% whole, nutrient-dense foods with plenty of vegetables, fruit, and whole grains, you're extremely unlikely to develop micronutrient deficiencies.

-- No need to rush to a supp store!
-Vitamin and mineral supplements are only necessary if you are deficient or unable to absorb particular micronutrients, which has to be confirmed with a medical practitioner.
+- No need to rush to a supplement store!
+Vitamin and mineral supplements are only necessary if you're deficient or unable to absorb particular micronutrients, which has to be confirmed with a medical practitioner.

-- By consuming predominantly whole foods from all food groups, you are also ensuring you’re getting enough fibre.
+- By consuming predominantly whole foods from all food groups, you're also ensuring that you’re getting enough fibre.
 Sufficient fibre intake is very important for digestion and gut health!
 Healthy women should aim for 25-30g of fibre per day (although when in a calorie deficit, you may naturally consume a little bit less), which is a great target to promote optimal digestion and satiety.

-We like to track our food in the Food Journal in the Move With Us App!
-However, you can also track in other apps, such as My Fitness Pal and Easy Diet Diary.
+We like to track our food using the Meal Guides tab of the Move With Us App!
+But while we think it's the bees' knees, you can always use different apps like My Fitness Pal and Easy Diet Diary.
 While all these options are slightly different, each will allow you to track your calories and macros, which is all you need to start on your flexible dieting journey.

-A common question we get asked is what to do if you end up going over or under your calories or macros.
+A common question we get asked is, "what do I do if I end up going over or under my calories or macros?"

-Technically, by hitting your macros perfectly you are also hitting your calories, as each macronutrient contains a certain number of calories, and the sum of them all is your energy intake.
+Technically, by hitting your macros perfectly you should also be hitting your calorie target, as each macronutrient contains a certain number of calories, and the sum of them all is your calorie target.
 In other words, they should match up.

 However, that’s not always what shows up on your tracking app!
 Slight discrepancies are possible, and can usually be explained by rounding up values, incorrect user-generated entries, tracking net vs total carbs, and other factors.
-We recommend the following rules when tracking your macros:
+We recommend using the following guide points when your macros are over/under: